-“first.”
-The Greek word translated “first” is prōtos (#4413 πρῶτος), and it can mean first in time, first in place, first in rank, honor or power.
-Here it means first in rank.
-We would normally say, “most important.”
-“What is the most important commandment in the Law?”
+“most important.”
+The Greek word translated “most important” is prōtos (#4413 πρῶτος), and it can mean first in time, first in place, first in rank, honor or power.
+Here it means first, or most important, in rank.
+We would normally say, “most important” for clarity and to avoid any question about what commandment was given first by God.
+We would say, “What is the most important commandment in the Law?”
 The answer is important, because it turns out that the most important commandment was not even one of the Ten Commandments, although it is certainly implied because if we have no other gods before God, and if we obey the Ten Commandments, then we clearly love God.
 Nevertheless, the statement that we love God with all our heart, soul, mind, and strength, was an amplification and a clarification of the rest of the Law.(top)

 “Hear, O Israel!”
 The verb “hear” means not only to hear, but to pay attention and heed.
 Thus, some versions have, “Listen.”
 The verb “hear” is in the imperative mood, hence the exclamation point at the end of the phrase.